-- 2.01 Bands of America requires all enrolled bands to comply with copyright laws regarding performance and/or use of arrangements of copyrighted music, visual images and other materials, as well as the use of copyrighted audio or spoken text, and the display of copyrighted words and images. - 2.02 The Law The Copyright Law of the United States of America is a federal system of laws, rules and regulations that creates a set of rights and protections for the creators of original works.
-See Title 17 of the United States Code.
+- 2.01 Bands of America is committed to full compliance with the copyright laws of the United States and requires all enrolled bands to comply with copyright laws including: performance and/or use of arrangements of copyrighted music, use of copyrighted visual images and other materials, as well as the use of copyrighted audio or spoken text, and the display of copyrighted words and images. - 2.02 The Law The Copyright Law of the United States of America is a federal system of laws, rules, and regulations that creates a set of rights and protections for the creators of original works.
+See Title 17 of the United States Code for further information.

-The protection extends to literary works, musical works, dramatic works, compilations, computer programs, choreographic works, graphic works, sculptural works, audio-visual works - in short, any creative work that is fixed in a manner that can be perceived by human eyes or ears, or through machines (whether existing now or later developed).
+The protection extends to literary works, musical works, dramatic works, compilations, computer programs, choreographic works, graphic works, sculptural works, audio-visual works - in short, any creative work that is fixed in a manner that can be perceived by human eyes or ears, or through machines

+(whether existing now or later developed).
 Protected are (1) the right to reproduce the work, (2) the right to perform the work publicly, (3) the right to display the work publicly, (4) the right to create new works based on or derived from the work and (5) the right to initially distribute the work.

-2.03 Practical Application at Bands of America Events
+2.03 Bands of America Participant Requirements